 Your GP will refer you to a specialist sarcoma centre for tests if they:

 - are not sure what the problem is

 - think you may have a bone cancer.

 You may have some of the following tests to diagnose Ewing sarcoma:

-Waiting for test results can be a difficult time, we have more information that can help.
+Waiting for test results can be a difficult time.
+We have more information that can help.

-Ewing sarcomas are high-grade.
+All Ewing sarcomas are high-grade.

 We have more information about staging and grading bone cancer.

-- the position and size of the cancer
+- the position of the cancer

-- if it has spread to other parts of the body
+- if it has spread (its stage)

 - the grade of the cancer